How to Know if He or She Is Texting Someone Else While in a Relationship

 Since you're not an overbearing boyfriend or girlfriend, you're not going to ask who just texted.
 But as a normal human being, you are probably going to wonder who it is, especially early on in the relationship.

-Signs not to Worry if Your Boyfriend or Girlfriend is Texting Someone Else
+Signs You Shouldn't Worry If Your Boyfriend or Girlfriend Is Texting Someone Else

 - They maintain the same expression they had prior to the message.
-If they smile, look at how they smile.
-If you know your significant other, you should know their smiles because yes, there are varying degrees and yes, they do mean different things.
-If it's a generic kind of smile, or chuckle, chances are it's just one of their friends or someone completely harmless, or unimportant.
+If they smile, look at how they are smiling.
+If you know your significant other, you should know their smiles because, yes, there are varying degrees, and yes, they do mean different things.
+If it's a generic kind of smile or chuckle, chances are it's just one of their friends or someone completely harmless, or unimportant.
 You shouldn’t worry unless it’s a sly, secretive smile, and they don’t respond or act skiddish when you ask them who they’re texting.

 - They share the message.
 They openly tell you what the message was about or who it was from.
 Chances are they won't lie about either.
 If they do, you're worse off than you thought (sorry).

-I can't even begin to tell you how many times after about six or seven message exchanges between an ex girlfriend of mine and someone else did I hear all about it—all about it.
-In my experiences, girls are much more likely to get texts from someone who just needs to talk.
-(Newsflash: girls like to vent to girls [about other girls] and guys open up to girls much more than they do their bros).
+I can't even begin to tell you how many times, after about six or seven message exchanges between an ex-girlfriend of mine and someone else, I heard all about it—all about it.
+In my experience, girls are much more likely to get texts from someone who just needs to talk.
+(Newsflash: girls like to vent to girls about other girls, and guys open up to girls much more than they do their bros).
 And that's usually all it is.

 When to Worry About Your Boyfriend or Girlfriend's Texting